 - evaluate the outcome(14) so that the educator can make an objective decision on the final adoption of the technique.
 Publishing the results can help other educators in their teaching and thus should be considered as well.

-The five steps of the Best-Evidence Medical Education approach
+The Five Steps of the Best-Evidence Medical Education Approach(11,12)

 Translating cognitive science into medical education